Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 What is thrombocytopenia?

-Thrombocytopenia occurs when your body does not have enough platelets.
-Platelets are cells that help your blood clot.
+Thrombocytopenia is a condition that develops because your body does not have enough platelets.
+Platelets are cells that help your blood to clot.
 Your body may not be making enough platelets, or it may be destroying too many platelets.
 When platelets become low, your risk for bleeding increases.
 Severe bleeding may become life-threatening.

 What increases my risk for thrombocytopenia?